 - EPA certified 85% efficiency

-Pleasant Hearth is a big player in the wood stove industry.
-You may have read our review of the best wood burning stove here.
-With this pellet stove their philosophy is no different-maximum value for minimum price.
+Pleasant Hearth is a big player in the industry.
+You may have read that much in our reviews of wood burning versions.
+If you still can’t decide between the two check out our discussion where we pit them head to head.
+With this product their philosophy is no different-maximum value for minimum price.
 Overall, this mentality works out well, but there are some quality control issues we will address later on.

-To begin with, this stove is a powerhouse in both heat output, and hopper size.
-If you want to heat a large area this stove has what it takes.
-A woman living in Colorado mentioned how the stove kept her warm in 5 degree temperatures.
+To begin with, this unit is a powerhouse in both heat output, and hopper size.
+If you want to heat a large area this baby has what it takes.
+A woman living in Colorado mentioned that it kept her warm in 5 degree temperatures.
 The temperature will remain constant due to a control system that allows for auto maintaining of the temperature you initially set.

 The hopper can hold three bags of pellets at 40 pounds each, so you will be able to wait a day between refills if you like.

-The stove is shipped attached to a wood pellet, so when you get yours you will have to unscrew the legs.
-Other than this simple step, setting up the stove is considered relatively easy by most users.
+The product is shipped attached to a wood pellet, so when you get yours you will have to unscrew the legs.
+Other than this simple step, setup is considered relatively easy by most users.
 As always, we recommend professional installation to ensure safety and adherence to local zoning regulations.

-The stove itself takes up a relatively small footprint in the house, and is styled after a steel wood stove.
+It takes up a relatively small footprint in the house, and is styled after a steel wood burner.
 The chrome accents on the handle and ceramic glass viewing window add to this cozy vibe.
-It is worth noting that the flame pattern will not be as beautiful as a wood log stove.
+It is worth noting that the flame pattern will not be as beautiful as a wood log version.

-The majority of reviewers find this stove to be a proper workhorse that keeps them cozy, but some have had issues with the reliability of the components.
-Most common, the fan or augur (feeds pellets to the stove) has stopped functioning.
+The majority of reviewers find this investment to be a proper workhorse that keeps them cozy, but some have had issues with the reliability of the components.
+Most common, the fan or augur (feeds pellets to the hopper) has stopped functioning.
 There is a 5 year limited warranty, but most important components only have a 1 year warranty.

-Overall, if you need maximum heat and want a machine that can cover a large area efficiently-this stove is for you.
+Overall, if you need maximum heat and want a machine that can cover a large area efficiently-this is an ideal buy for you.

-#3 Comfortbilt Pellet Stove HP22 LARGE– (Highest Quality wood pellet stove for a large house)
+#3 Comfortbilt HP22 LARGE– (Highest Quality for a large house)

 - Heats up to 2,000 sq feet